CVE-2026-34370: CWE-285: Improper Authorization in chamilo chamilo-lms

 Description

 Chamilo LMS versions prior to 2.
 0. 0-RC.
 3 contain an Insecure Direct Object Reference (IDOR) vulnerability in the notebook module.
-This flaw allows any authenticated student to read private course notes of other users by manipulating the notebook_id parameter in the editnote action.
-The vulnerability arises because the application does not verify ownership when reading note content, exposing full titles and HTML bodies to unauthorized users.
-Ownership checks exist for updating and deleting notes but are missing in the read path.
-This issue has been fixed in version 2.
+This flaw allows any authenticated student to access private course notes of other users by manipulating the notebook_id parameter in the editnote action.
+The application does not verify ownership when reading notes, exposing the full title and HTML content to unauthorized users.
+Ownership checks exist only for updating or deleting notes, not for reading them.
+This vulnerability has been fixed in version 2.
 0. 0-RC.

 AI-Powered Analysis